jacott/rpk/docs/guide-book/src/guide/new-keyboard.md

 Once you have edited the above files appropriately you can flash the software to the keyboard using the `cargo run` command.
-You may need to put the keyboard in to boot select mode first; this is done on a Raspberry Pi by holding down the reset button before connecting to the usb port.
-Then run the following command from within the project:
+You may need to put the keyboard in to boot select mode first; this is done on a Raspberry Pi by holding down the reset button before connecting to the usb port or the `rpk-config reset --usb-boot` command if the keyboard is already running RPK firmware.
+Next run the following command from within the project to reflash the device:

 ```sh
 cargo run --release